5-HT2A receptor: Associations with psychiatric disorders

-A weak link with an odds ratio of 1.3 has been found between the T102C polymorphism and schizophrenia.
+and a strong link with an odds ratio of 1.3 has been found between the T102C polymorphism and schizophrenia.

-This polymorphism has also been studied in relation to suicide attempts, with a study finding excess of the C/C genotypes among the suicide attempters.
+The T102C polymorphism has also been studied in relation to suicide attempts, with a study finding excess of the C/C genotype among the suicide attempters.
 A number of other studies were devoted to finding an association of the gene with schizophrenia, with diverging results.

 These individual studies may, however, not give a full picture: A review from 2007 looking at the effect of different SNPs reported in separate studies stated that "genetic association studies [of HTR2A gene variants with psychiatric disorders] report conflicting and generally negative results" with no involvement, small or a not replicated role for the genetic variant of the gene.

 Polymorphisms in the promoter gene coding Early growth response 3 (EGR3) are associated with schizophrenia.
 Studies have demonstrated a relationship between EGR3 and HTR2A, and schizophrenia-like behaviors in transgenic animals.
 Exactly how these results translate over to further biopsychological understanding of schizophrenia is still widely debated.
 There is some evidence that dysfunction of HTR2A can impact pharmacological interventions.

 Several studies have assessed a relationship between 5-hydroxytryptamine (serotonin) 2A receptor (5-HTR2A) gene polymorphisms with an increased risk of suicidal behavior.
 One study revealed that T102C polymorphism is associated with suicidal behavior but other studies failed to replicate these findings and found no association between polymorphism and suicidal behavior.